 Troubleshooting

 Alias doesn't work: Make sure you're using an alias that matches your provider.
 Anthropic bots only recognize opus, sonnet, and haiku.
 OpenAI bots only recognize gpt and gpt-mini.
 Google bots only recognize gemini and gemini-flash.
+Use /model list to confirm what's available on your bot.

 Model switch doesn't seem to change anything: The switch applies to new messages only.
 Previous messages in the conversation were already generated by the old model.
+Run /model status to confirm the active model.